 He started his legal career in Berlin, Ontario (now Kitchener) and then settled in Walkerton, south of Owen Sound, where he practised law for more than 20 years, served briefly as the town's reeve, and had connections to the Underground Railroad and the Black Diaspora.

-He had drawn up his will just three weeks before his death and left his entire $12,000 estate to Queen's.
+As far as it has been possible to ascertain, Sutherland never married nor had any children.
+When he died in 1878 or pneumonia, he left his sizable estate of $12,700 entirely to Queen’s.
+He had drawn up his will just three weeks before his death.
 It is unclear why he did so, but friends recalled that he often said Queen's was one place where "he had always been treated as a gentleman."

 Sutherland's gift was used to launch a fundraising campaign that helped stop Queen's from being annexed by the University of Toronto.
 In appreciation, Principal George Monro Grant ordered that a large granite tombstone be placed on his grave in Toronto's Mt Pleasant Cemetery - where it still stands - to mark his connection with Queen's.